LeeMoriya/Blood/README.md

 ## Installation
 #### The latest version of ConfigMachine is required
 [Grab the latest release of the mod from the Releases page](https://github.com/LeeMoriya/Blood/releases/tag/v1.05) by clicking the Blood.dll file.
-Drop it into your 'Mods' folder and enable it in the Partiality Launcher
+Drop it into your 'Mods' folder and enable it in the BOI Mod Manager for BepInEx.

 ![GitHub Logo](https://imgur.com/zXrdnHV.png)